spack/spack/lib/spack/docs/packaging_guide.rst

   revisions, you can use ``revision`` for branches, tags, and commits when you fetch with Mercurial.

-As wtih git, you can fetch these versions using the ``spack install example@<version>`` command-line syntax.
+As with git, you can fetch these versions using the ``spack install example@<version>`` command-line syntax.

 .. _svn-fetch: